 Commercial aviation has always been known for its system of government regulation.
 The general concept has always been that the airline industry, being an important sector of the economic infrastructure and international trade, has to be nurtured, protected and guided; that it has to be cherished as the symbol of independence, sovereignty and nationhood.
 Governments have always regulated market entry and exit policies of airlines.
 They have dictated the kinds of services which carriers have to offer.
 In many cases, they have even gone to the extent of controlling capacity and dictating fares.
-Since the airline industry has for many years be characterised by financial instability, governments in a number of countries took the view that intervention was necessary to avoid 'wasteful' or 'destructive' competition (Pickrel, 1991; Kirkby, 1981).
+Since the airline industry has for many years be characterised by financial instability, governments in a number of countries took the view that intervention was necessary to avoid ?wasteful' or ?destructive' competition (Pickrel, 1991; ??irkby, 1981).
 The policy was to restrict the scope of competition in a tightly regulated industry.
-In other cases, especially in developing countries that were emerging as independent states, the markets were judged to lack sufficient density to support more than one airline (Bowen & Leinbach, 1995).
-A common response was to nationalise all and to maintain a single flag Open Sky Policy for Developing Countries with Emphasis on the Small Island Developing States (SIDS) carrier to provide domestic and international services.
-All this has had the effect of eliminating or discouraging public service competition.
-Such attitudes are now being seriously questioned especially by advocates of free market economies.
-(SIDS) The single airline, national flag carrier approach began to lose its appeal after 1978 especially in the United States.
-Since then, many other countries have liberalised airline competition, and though the 'destructive competition' argument still holds in some parts of the world (Dempsey 1995), approach began to lose its appeal after 1978 especially in the United States.
-Since then, many other countries have liberalised airline competition, and though the 'destructive competition' argument still holds in some parts of the world (Dempsey 1995), especially among the developing countries, the consequences of deregulation have been more or less positive for several European countries (Button 1990; Morrison & Winston, 1995).
+In The single airline, national flag carrier approach began to lose its appeal after 1978 especially in the United States.
+Since then, many other countries have liberalised airline competition, and though the ?destructive competition' argument still holds in some parts of the world (Dempsey 1995), especially among the developing countries, the consequences of deregulation have been more or less positive for several European countries (Button 1990; ??orrison & Winston, 1995).
 The evidence in support of deregulation is possibly leading to the conclusion that developing countries should embrace liberal policies.
-Nevertheless, it is worth considering whether the benefits of airline competition depend upon factors such as the level of economic development (Hooper, 1998).
+Nevertheless, it is worth considering whether the benefits of airline competition depend upon factors such as the level of economic development ??Hooper, 1998)

 International air transport has, until recently, been one of the most regulated industries.
 The Chicago Convention of 1944 laid down the basis upon which a system of international bilateral air service was founded.
-This was a compromise arrangement that attempted to reconcile the very liberal, free market ideas of the US on the one hand and the more restrictive ones of countries such as Australia (that wanted a single global carrier) on the other (Button, 2009)

-The Airline Deregulation Act is an example of a deregulatory act whose success has been called in to question (Pfaff 2006)

-Domestic airline deregulation in the US in 1978 and the liberalization of air transport in Europe, started on a community-wide basis in 1988 with the passage of the first package of measures, brought competition to an industry which had been enjoying a high degree of government support and involvement for so long (Alamdari & Morell 1997).
+This was a compromise arrangement that attempted to reconcile the very liberal, free market ideas of the US on the one hand and the more restrictive ones of countries such as Australia (that wanted a single global carrier) on the other (Button, 2009) The Airline Deregulation Act is an example of a deregulatory act whose success has been called in to question (Pfaff 2006) Domestic airline deregulation in the US in 1978 and the liberalization of air transport in Europe, started on a community-wide basis in 1988 with the passage of the first package of measures, brought competition to an industry which had been enjoying a high degree of government support and involvement for so long (Alamdari & Morell 1997).